Testing the effectiveness of unconventional monetary policy in Japan and the United States: Additional empirical results

 \section{Additional empirical results}

+\paragraph{Weaker version of IH$_{1}$.} Table \ref{tb:excl_sr_no_inf_out} shows the results of the weaker version of IH$_{1}$, i.e., $C_{12}=C_{12}^{\ast}=\tilde{\beta}=0$ for inflation and output equations only.
+As in the baseline CKSVAR specification reported in Table \ref{tb:excl_sr} in the main text, 4 lags are selected for the U.S. and 2 lags are selected for Japan.
+The $p$-values reported in Table \ref{tb:excl_sr_no_inf_out} show that the weaker version of IH$_{1}$ is firmly rejected for both countries.

-Table \ref{tb:excl_sr_mon} shows the results of tests for exclusion of the Federal Funds Rate from an SVAR that includes inflation, the output gap, the 10-year bond yield, and various alternative measures of the growth of money outlined in column (1).
-Column (3) shows the order of the VAR selected by the AIC, which varies between 3 and 4 lags, consistent with the benchmark model in Table \ref{tb:excl_sr}.
+\paragraph{Adding alternative measures of monetary policy.} Table \ref{tb:excl_sr_mon} shows the results of tests for exclusion of the Federal Funds Rate from a SVAR that includes inflation, the output gap, the 10-year bond yield, and various alternative measures of the growth of monetary aggregates outlined in column (1).
+Column (3) shows the order of the VAR selected by the AIC, which varies between 3 and 4 lags, consistent with the benchmark model in Table \ref{tb:excl_sr} in the main text.
 Columns (4) and (6) report the likelihood ratio test statistics for the joint exclusion hypothesis and the corresponding asymptotic $p$-values, respectively.
-These results show that the data strongly and consistently reject the joint exclusion restrictions on the Federal Funds Rate across all the alternative specifications for all measures of money supply, which corroborates the findings in the baseline 4-equation model in Table \ref{tb:excl_sr}.
+These results show that the data strongly and consistently reject the joint exclusion restrictions on the Federal Funds Rate across all the alternative specifications for all measures of money supply, which corroborates the findings in the baseline 4-equation model in Table \ref{tb:excl_sr} in the main text.

-\paragraph{Robustness of test results for the U.S. to great moderation}
+\paragraph{Robustness of test results for the U.S. to the Great Moderation.}

 The test results of the IH over the full sample are subject to a possible misspecification arising from the `Great Moderation', a drop in U.S. macroeconomic volatility in the mid-1980s.
 Therefore, we assess the robustness of our results by estimating the model and performing the above tests of the IH over the sub-sample which starts in 1984q1.
-Tables \ref{tb:excl_sr_sub} and \ref{tb:csvar-cksvar_sub} report the results over this subsample, which correspond to the results reported in Tables \ref{tb:excl_sr} and \ref{tb:csvar-cksvar} for the full sample, respectively.
+Tables \ref{tb:excl_sr_sub} and \ref{tb:csvar-cksvar_sub} report the results over this subsample, which correspond to the results reported in Tables \ref{tb:excl_sr} and \ref{tb:csvar_lr_long} in the main text for the full sample, respectively.
 The results of the tests of the IH remain the same: the hypothesis is firmly rejected.